-- A source code and license identification tool to help identify the origin and license of the source code included in the build system. - A linkage analysis tool to identify the interactions of any given C/C++ software component with other software components used in the product.
+- A source code scanning and license identification tool to help identify the origin and license of the source code included in the build system.
+Chapter 12 explores the various metrics companies can use to evaluate and compare such existing tools in the market. - A linkage analysis tool to identify the interactions of any given C/C++ software component with other software components used in the product.
 This tool will allow you to discover linkages between source code packages that do not conform to company policy.
 The goal is to determine if any open source obligations extend to proprietary or third party software components.
-If a linkage issue is found, a bug ticket is assigned to Engineering with a description of the issue in addition to a proposal on how to solve the issue. - A source code peer review tool to review the changes introduced to the original source code before disclosure as part of meeting license obligations. - A bill of material (BOM) difference tool to identify the changes introduced to the BOM of any given product given two different builds.
+If a linkage issue is found, a bug ticket is assigned to Engineering with a description of the issue in addition to a proposal on how to solve the issue. - A code review tool to review the changes introduced to the original source code before disclosure as part of meeting license obligations. - A bill of material (BOM) difference tool to identify the changes introduced to the BOM of any given product given two different builds.
 This tool is very helpful in guiding incremental compliance efforts.